TaylanUB/scheme-bytestructures/README.md

 keeps implementation-specific features to a minimum except for the FFI-heavy parts.*

-A "bytestructure descriptor" describes a logic for the contents of a bytevector, or how its bytes are to be accessed and converted into Scheme objects.
-It is analogous to a "type" in the weak typing and type-casting system of the C programming language, since those types also offer "views" on raw bytes.
+A "bytestructure descriptor" describes a structure for the contents of a bytevector, or how its bytes are to be accessed and converted into Scheme objects.
+It is analogous to a "type" in the barely abstracted typing and type casting system of the C programming language, since those types also offer mere "views" on raw bytes.

 Every descriptor is of a certain type.
 Going on with the C analogy, if a descriptor is a type, then a descriptor type would be a